puskr99/A3-car-price/README.md

 ---

-A new custom linear regression model has been coded and implemented for the car price prediction.It is the continuation from the model A1.
+A new custom logistic regression model has been coded and implemented for the car price class prediction.It is the continuation from the model A2.

-The model is live at **https://st125098.ml.brain.cs.ait.ac.th/**